Gurpreet06/Chat-AppV2/README.md

 ## Chat App

-Chat App is web based application that allows us to chat with our friends and other peoples.
-This web page application is created with HTML, CSS, JavaScript and Nodejs and for database, I used MySQL.
+Social App is web-based application that allows us to chat with our friends and other peoples.
+This web page application is built with HTML, CSS, JavaScript, Nodejs and Web-Sockets.
+For database, I used MySQL.

 ### Install node dependencies